dcunited001/dcunited001.github.io/_drafts/speed-of-thought-1-social-physics.md

 (completed) by dissecting the fundamentals of communication and information.

-The beginning of the 21st century has seen humanity blossom into a
+#### The beginning of the end for the illusion of separation?

-- if intelligent life enables the universe to become aware of itself, this moment symbolically represents humanity's awareness of itself reaching (maturity)
-  - (it's like a plateau of human development)
+Without intelligent life, the universe might never manifest awareness of itself.
+Humanity has reached a transitionary period where communication networks allow our ideas to pollinate maximally.
+This ( moment) symbolically represents humanity's awareness of ourselves (reaching a kind of fullness) as it ripens.
+Our understanding of ourselves reaches a state of (totality or completeness) to a degree of (personal) significance, the magnitude of which we may only ever witness once.

-- paradoxically, that which enables our understanding and total self-awareness may lead towards a true (paradigm shift).
+Paradoxically, (that which) enables our understanding and total self-awareness lead to paradigm shifts in the mechanics and dynamics of information that can very easily create instability. (rewrite)
-  - it is paramount that we understand how
-    - the totality of
-    - (tech/networking/etc)
-    - completely changes everything
-  - it is also paramount that we retain our human identity and capacity for technology-independence, in spite of never needing either

-- the beauty that we see is what we should have been able to see all along. if we let it distract us, we will find ourselves caught off guard.
+- the beauty that we will see is what we should have been able to see all along. of course, we should appreciate it, but if we let it distract us, we will find ourselves caught off guard.

-  - we think we understand, ... , but we don't
+  - the capacity for instability means that we have to work incredibly hard against (essentially game theory).
+    - during this transitionary period, we will all have our own understanding of how the world has changed. there are opportunistic tactics that exploit the (novel) paradigms of information mechanics & dynamics, so almost everyone will be caught off guard in some way or another.

+  - what could be exploited?
+    - amplification of information may spiral out of control (or be controlled via AI and thus inaccessible)
     - information economics: scarce information becomes rare
     - major network outages result in intensely inverted circumstances
       - e.g. information economics are suddenly inverted for millions of people who may have otherwise never experienced pre 21st-century life
-    - amplification of information may be out of our control

 - open systems vs closed systems
   - the mechanics and dynamics of information are fundamentally